AI Agent Index

 Limitations

-• Newer in the foundation model market than OpenAI, Anthropic, or Google — while well-funded, Poolside lacks the years of production deployment that established foundation model providers offer, which can be a procurement consideration
+• Newer in the foundation model market than OpenAI, Anthropic, or Google: while well-funded at $626M+, Poolside has less production deployment history than established foundation model providers, with Laguna models only entering research preview in May 2026.

 Devin